 Many men find reducing their alcohol level more difficult than changing their eating habits.
 If you are one of them, here are some tips on how to reduce your consumption.

 1. Plan ahead for when someone offers you a drink and you will decline.
 Decide what you will say and write it down.
 Learn how to say NO. You do not have to drink when other people drink.
 You do not have to take a drink that is given to you.
 Practice ways to say no politely.
 For example, you can tell people you feel better when you drink less.

 2. Increase the number of alcohol-free days you have each week.
 Many men find it helpful to avoid alcohol during the week and allow themselves a treat at weekends only.
 Pick a day or two each week when you will not drink at all.
 Then, try to stop drinking for one week.
 Think about how you feel physically and emotionally these days.
 When you succeed and feel better, you may find it easier to cut down for good.

 3. Reduce the amount of alcohol that you keep in your house.
 Don’t keep temptations around.

-4. Create a spritzer by mixing your wine with club soda or a mineral water.
+4. Create a spritzer by mixing your wine with club soda or mineral water.

 5. When possible, plan to avoid situations where there will be pressure to drink a lot.

-6. If you’re planning on drinking later, eat a healthy meal first.
+6. If you’re planning on drinking water, eat a healthy meal first.
 You’ll feel fuller, which will stop you from overdrinking.